rj-bartlett/Project1/README.md

 ### Part 1 - Obtaining Data and Creating the Model
 Here is a [link](https://rj-bartlett.github.io/Project1Cleaning/) to the code that was used to get the data from Zillow.

 After the data was collected and organized, here is the code that I used to create the model and subsequent operations.
-A link to the write up and plot can be found [here]().
 ```python
 import pandas as pd
 import numpy as np